 Carrying the Load

-In Canada, Regulation limits the amount of payload a hydroexcavation truck can haul on public roads.
+In Canada, regulation limits the amount of payload a hydroexcavation truck can haul on public roads.
 To follow those guidelines, while maximizing payload potential, Supervac offers the Atlas trailer hydroexcavation.

 At 31 1/2 feet, the trailer is offers the compact versatility of a regular vacuum truck, with a high payload capacity of 49,400 pounds.
 Exclusive design and equipment combined with accurate weight distribution result in a piece of equipment with no match in the industry.

-“That makes it a great fit for urban areas,” says Lachance.
+“That makes it a great fit for urban areas,” says Sheehy.
 “It is very easy to maneuver with its tight turning radius, and solves road weight limit issues.
 Those laws are very strict in Canada, and are becoming more so in the U.S. You have to respect the law.”

 It comes equipped with a flashing arrow and LED working light, full-opening rear door, protection arm and LED light, a hydraulic door lock, 3,600-gallon carbon steel debris tank and baffle, and a catwalk access ladder and handrail.
 Its six side-mounted and evenly distributed plastic water tanks (three on each side) have a total capacity of 1,500 gallons.

 “This is the first time on a hydroexcavation trailer where the tanks are evenly distributed on each side,” says Sheehy.
 “That makes for an easier, safer ride for the unit as a whole.”

 One of the biggest improvements the unit brings is its lack of a pony engine.
 Instead, Supervac has designed the unit to run off the chassis engine of the tractor being used to haul the trailer.
 We just figured there was no reason not to use the power of the truck you have there.
 Not having a pony engine is also going to save on initial equipment expense.”